Pritosh4/ToyStop/README.md

 The table on the top is the dynamic table that will change according to the requirments and filters that you want to put.
 On the right you will see all the filters that you can use to ensure you find the perfect toy.
 - The `Country` filter allows you to choose toys that are manufactured in the country or countries that you choose.
 - The `Age` filter lets you choose the age of your child so that it only shows toys that have a recommended age below the age of your child's.
-- The `Rating` filters lets you set the minimum rating that want for the toy.
+- The `Rating` filter lets you set the minimum rating that you want for the toy.
 If you want a toy that has a rating of more than 4 stars then you set this filter to 4.
 -  The `Reviews` filter allows you to choose the minimum number of reviews that the toy needs to have.
-Since it can be assumed that only people who have bought the item will have reviewed it so in a way this filter allows you to choose the toys that have been bought by at least a certain number of people.
+Since it can be assumed that only people who have bought the item will have reviewed it so in a way this filter also allows you to choose the toys that have been bought by at least a certain number of people.
 - The `Price` filter is the classic filter that lets you set your budget for the toy that you want to buy.

 The 2 Legends that are below the filters show a visualization on the last column of the table.